Skip to content

 🤖 AI Agent & External Change Support

-Files modified by AI agents (Cursor, GitHub Copilot, Windsurf, etc.), git operations, or external editors are now automatically synced to ServiceNow:
+Files modified by AI agents (Cursor, GitHub Copilot, Windsurf, etc.), git operations, or external editors are now monitored by default and can be auto-synced when enabled:

 • Automatic detection: External file changes are monitored via file system watcher